GenesysCloudBlueprints/process-participant-attributes-event-triggers-blueprint/blueprint/index.md

 - [Genesys Cloud Provider](https://registry.terraform.io/providers/MyPureCloud/genesyscloud/latest/docs "Goes to the Genesys Cloud provider page") on the Terraform website
 - [AWS Provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs "Go to the AWS provider page") on the Terraform website
-- [Deploy a simple IVR using Terraform, CX as Code, and Archy](https://developer.genesys.cloud/blueprints/simple-ivr-deploy-with-cx-as-code-blueprint/ "Goes to Deploy a simple IVR using Terraform, CX as Code, and Archy blueprint") in the Genesys Cloud Developer Center
 - [process-participant-attributes-event-triggers-blueprint](https://github.com/GenesysCloudBlueprints/process-participant-attributes-event-triggers-blueprint "Goes to the Process participant attributes event triggers blueprint") in Github
 AWS credentials.
 For more information setting up your AWS credentials on your local machine, see [Configuration](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html "Goes to the Configuration page") on the AWS website